Tessa’s Recipe Rundown

 Recipe Notes

-This recipe was originally published in 2019 and has been updated with additional recipe information and baking tips.
-Photos by Ashley McLaughlin.
+This recipe was originally published in 2019 and has been updated to use fresh or frozen cranberries.
+Photos by Jess Gaertner.

 These were very tender scones and delicious.
 I thought 1.5 cubes of butter was too much and settled on one cube (which still was too much).
 I used 2 tsp. of dried powdered orange zest which gave it a nice hint of orange and switched the flour to sprouted spelt for a healthier version.
 I also eliminated the glaze which would have made the sugar content excessive.